Skip to content

 #Frequently Asked Questions

 No. 123Anime operates without proper licensing and violates copyright laws.
-Using it carries legal risks and exposes you to malware.
-Legal alternatives like Crunchyroll and Tubi offer similar content safely.
+Using it carries legal risks, exposes your device to malware, and doesn’t support the anime creators who make the content you’re watching.

 Yes.
-Crunchyroll premium, Netflix, Amazon Prime Video, and HIDIVE all offer offline downloads.
-Free platforms typically don’t support offline viewing.
+Crunchyroll premium, Netflix, Amazon Prime Video, and HIDIVE all support offline downloads to your phone or tablet.
+Free platforms typically don’t offer this feature, so you’ll need a paid subscription for offline viewing on planes, commutes, or areas with poor connectivity.

 Yes.
-Crunchyroll (formerly Funimation) has the largest dub library.
-Netflix also offers high-quality dubs for most titles.
-HIDIVE and Prime Video have select dubbed content.
+Crunchyroll (which merged with Funimation) has the largest English dub library by far.
+Netflix also offers high-quality dubs for most of its anime titles.

-No. Legal platforms like Crunchyroll, Netflix, and Tubi don’t require VPNs.
-However, some content may be geo-restricted.
-Using a VPN to bypass restrictions may violate terms of service.
+No. Legal platforms don’t require VPNs.
+Some content is geo-restricted, but using a VPN to bypass those restrictions may violate the platform’s terms of service and could result in account suspension.